Why Cedar is a Top Choice For Wood Used in Sauna Building

 Why are saunas made of cedar?

-On top of it’s superior ability to withstand heat and moisture, cedar also smells the best.
+On top of it’s superior ability to withstand heat and moisture, cedar is often considered to smell the best.
 Well, fresh cut pine may give it a run for it’s money.
+Any of the Custom Indoor or Outdoor Saunas we build can be built using Cedar, or, we offer Cedar Tongue and Groove for DIY Sauna builders.
+For a quote on Sauna building materials, feel free to give us a call or contact us online!

 Making The Case For Cedar Wood In Sauna Construction